wilsonmar/oss-perf/README.md

    Network traffic emulation scripts can call API (Application Programming Interface) which servers provide "headless" programs without need for human intervention.

-   Such interfaces authenticate using OAuth2 hand-shaking.
+   Such interfaces authenticate using OAuth2 hand-shaking which involves one-way signing or OAuth1 which involves mutual exchange of public keys.

 <a name="TheAnnoyance">